 As a service Prime Video is excellent, the shows and films are varied but watch out for the slightly frustrating upsell.

-That's to say, not every show you might see listed on Amazon Video is included in the subscription.
+That's to say, not every show you might see listed on Amazon Video is included in the subscription - known as Amazon Prime Instant Video.
 Some must be paid for separately.
 That's somewhat understandable, and it's good that there's more on offer, but even so it lacks the clarity of Netflix, and many have mentioned it as a frustration.

-Amazon Music is a nice little bonus to go along with your Prime subscription.
-It doesn't cost extra, but includes a million tracks and curated playlists.
+Prime Music is a nice little bonus to go along with your Prime subscription.
+It doesn't cost extra, but includes 2 million tracks and curated playlists.
 It's not a rival for Spotify, but some people will likely find it good enough and just buy any albums they want to listen to that aren't included.

 The nice thing about the Music service is that it also allows you to upload your own music as well as keeping a backup of any music you purchase from Amazon.
 If you buy a CD direct from Amazon, in most cases those tracks will get added to your online streaming package too.
 This makes this a nicely rounded service, and a real boost given it's free, or "included" if you prefer.